mikelikesrobots/mikelikesrobots.github.io/blog/2024-02-05-jetbot-motors-pt1/index.md

 ---
-title: "ROS Control with the JetBot Part 1: Using I2C to control PWM"
+title: "ROS2 Control with the JetBot Part 1: Using I2C to control PWM"
 slug: jetbot-motors-pt1
 authors: mike
 tags: [aws, robotics, communication, embedded, serial, i2c, pwm, jetbot]
 ---

-Welcome to a new series - setting up the JetBot to work with [ROS Control](http://wiki.ros.org/ros_control) interfaces!
+Welcome to a new series - setting up the JetBot to work with [ROS2 Control](https://control.ros.org) interfaces!
 Previously, I showed how to set up the JetBot to work from ROS commands, but that was a very basic motor control method.
 It didn't need to be advanced because a human was remote controlling it.
 However, if we want autonomous control, we need to be able to travel a specific distance or follow a defined path, like a [spline](https://en.wikipedia.org/wiki/Spline_(mathematics)).
 A better way of moving a robot using ROS is by using the ROS Control interfaces; if done right, this means your robot can autonomously follow a path sent by the ROS navigation stack.
 That's our goal for this series: move the JetBot using RViz!

 The first step towards this goal is giving ourselves the ability to control the motors using C++.
 That's because the controllers in ROS Control requires extending C++ classes.
 Unfortunately, the existing drivers are in Python, meaning we'll need to rewrite them in C++ - which is a good opportunity to learn how the serial control works.
 We use I<sup>2</sup>C to talk to the motor controller chip, an [AdaFruit DC Motor + Stepper FeatherWing](https://www.adafruit.com/product/2927), which sets the PWM duty cycle that makes the motors move.
 I'll refer to this chip as the FeatherWing for the rest of this article.